jun-xiao-mainlinestem/2026base/RGB_web_simple/README.md

    - Download any RGB template-based program to your robot
    - Make sure the program is running on the robot
 3. **Find Device ID**:
-   - Click the VEX icon in the left sidebar of VS Code
+   - Click the VEX icon in the left sidebar of VS Code UI
+   - Expand the VEX Device Info view
    - Look for your robot's Brain Device ID as shown in the [screen](device-id.png)
    - **Important**: This ID changes every time you restart VS Code